rickyparada/rickyparada.github.io/index.md

 Check out my publications page for more information.

 I'm an experimentalist at heart and feel in my element around temperature controllers, lock-in amplifiers, and soldering irons.
-As a graduate student I would love to push the boundaries quantum computation through the hands-on design of novel hybrid architectures with a diverse group of highly motivated individuals.
+As a graduate student I would love to push the boundaries of quantum computation through the hands-on design of novel hybrid architectures with a diverse group of highly motivated individuals.

 I am from Los Angeles, California and in my free time I enjoy playing soccer, solving Rubik's cubes, and long distance running.
 Leave a message on my contact page to let me know you were here!